larrybiehl/MultiSpec/README.md

   The MultiSpec.xcodeproj.zip archive contains the xcode project for the full version of MultiSpec with the libraries.
 One can sort of see how the libraries are organized but you will need to provide them.

+## WindowsOS:
-  WindowsOS: Visual Studio 2015 was used to create the project file included in this repository (Windows_build).
+Visual Studio 2015 was used to create the project file included in this repository (Windows_build) in Windows7 OS.

     - The code for the full Windows version uses the following library versions.
 These libraries are not provided:
       - HDF4.2r2